thlorenz/resolve-bin/README.md

 # resolve-bin [![build status](https://secure.travis-ci.org/thlorenz/resolve-bin.png)](http://travis-ci.org/thlorenz/resolve-bin)

-Resolves the full path to the bin file of a given package by inspecting the \"bin\" field in its package.json.
+Resolves the full path to the bin file of a given package by inspecting the `"bin"` field in its package.json.

 ```js
 var resolveBin = require('resolve-bin');